Search

 Every person, family and property will have different requirements when it comes to a solar power system and installation.
 If a company has a generic, non-tailored quote that goes out to all their customers, you are not getting an accurate quote and may be charged a completely different figure compared to what you initially intended to pay.

-The installer demonstrates competence in the design and installation of stand-alone and grid-connected a PV solar system.
-CEC accredited installers are also eligible for Government incentives and rebates, which can assist with the installation costs.
+The installer needs to demonstrate competence in the design and installation of stand-alone and grid-connected PV solar systems.
+SAA accredited installers are also eligible for Government incentives and rebates, which can assist with the installation costs.

-Signing to the CEC Solar Retailer Code of Conduct is optional for solar providers but is becoming more common due to some States making it a requirement when participating in State-based Government rebates or incentives.
-Signing to the Solar Retailer Code of Conduct means the solar company follows all relevant consumer protection laws and is prepared to back the operation of your solar PV system for at least five years.
+Signing to the New Energy Tech Consume Code (NETCC) and becoming a New Energy Tech Approved Seller is optional for solar retailers but is becoming more common due to some States making it a requirement when participating in State-based Government rebates or incentives.
+Signing to New Energy Tech Consume Code and becoming an Approved Seller means the solar company follows all relevant consumer protection laws and is prepared to back the operation of your solar PV system for at least five years.
 The code was put in place for solar companies to show their commitment to responsible sales and marketing activities and solar industry best practices.

-Some State Government incentives require you to install with a company that is a CEC Accredited Retailer & Installer however most only require the CEC Installer accreditation.
+Some State Government incentives require you to install with a company that is a NET Approved Seller; however, most only require the SAA Installer accreditation.

 Approved modules and inverters that meet Australian Standards for use in the design and installation of solar photovoltaic (PV) systems.